AnantharamanLab/ViWrap/README.md

 * Provide "AMG_results" in "ViWrap_summary_outdir" to include AMG statistics, AMG protein details, and AMG protein sequences.
 * Check and update the vContact2 conda environment.
-* Correct function "get_virus_genome_annotation_result" in "module.py" ("==" changed to "in" in outside elif)
+* Correct function "get_virus_genome_annotation_result" in "module.py" ("==" changed to "in" in outside elif).
-* Correct thread number mistake in "run_CheckV.py" script
+* Correct thread number mistake in "run_CheckV.py" script.
-* Add long reads mapping function (for nanopore or pacbio reads)
+* Add long reads mapping function (for nanopore or pacbio reads).
-* Solve VirSorter 2 conda environment and database issues (set numpy to v1.20)
+* Solve VirSorter 2 conda environment and database issues (set numpy to v1.20).
-* Update bam filtering steps
+* Update bam filtering steps.
-* Update GTDB-Tk to v2.1.1 and db to release 207 v2
+* Update GTDB-Tk to v2.1.1 and db to release 207 v2.
-* Change the output place of "iPHoP_db_custom"
+* Change the output place of "iPHoP_db_custom".
-* Update the "master_downloader.py" to add checkV DB setting up command line
+* Update the "master_downloader.py" to add checkV DB setting up command line.
 * Update the "module.py" to change long headers into short headers in the output virus faa files (within the folders of "02_vRhyme_outdir/vRhyme_best_bins_fasta_modified" and "08_ViWrap_summary_outdir/Virus_genomes_files").
 And correct the ffn files error.
-* Update "VOG_marker_table.txt" to remove "Caudovirales" from the tax column
+* Update "VOG_marker_table.txt" to remove "Caudovirales" from the tax column.
-* Update the IMG/VR v3 to v4
+* Update the IMG/VR v3 to v4.
-* Update the KEGG metabolism calculation issue (denominator sometimes could be "0") in the function "generate_result_visualization_inputs" within the "module.py" script
+* Update the KEGG metabolism calculation issue (denominator sometimes could be "0") in the function "generate_result_visualization_inputs" within the "module.py" script.
-* Update the vs virus identifying method - delete the 2nd vs and CheckV steps and add a pre-check step for input scaffold length limit when using vs method
+* Update the vs virus identifying method - delete the 2nd vs and CheckV steps and add a pre-check step for input scaffold length limit when using vs method; update Section Settings at the same time.
 * Update the pre-check contents for the requirements for the usage of options "custom_MAGs_dir" and "iPHoP_db_custom", as well as "iPHoP_db_custom_pre"; update the input restrictions when dealing with host prediction by iPHoP by adding custom MAGs to host db (two circumstances: ***1*** using custom MAGs, ***2*** using custom MAGs and using iPHoP db custom provided by the previous run).

 ## Updates for v1.2.0 (Oct 2022): <a name="updates"></a>